criticalfault/nullsheen_main_site/content/posts/double-explosure-review.md

 ### Final Thoughts

-This was one of the best adventures i’ve run for my group.
+This was one of the best adventures I’ve run for my group.
 All in all, it took us around 5 sessions to complete and it helped round out a lot of our characters.
 It also helped forge deeper allegiances between everyone as they got to see what true evil looked like.
 Ant Spirits are still the boogie man to a lot of my players.
 A threat they don’t know when they will see again.
 I wish you all of the luck if you decide to run this.
 It was fantastic for us.

 Want your own copy of Double Exposure?